KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-anki-add-on-case-studies.markdown

 mw.form.menuTools.addAction(action)
 {% endhighlight %}

 There are two examples here showing how to instantiate an object from a class in Python. `anki_magnifying_glass_mouse_cursor` is an instance of `AnkiMagnifyingGlassMouseCursor`, and `action` is an instance of `QAction` which we get from PyQt/Qt.
-The reason why `action` is instantiated with some arguments whereas the other object is not has to do with the constructor methods.
+The reason why `action` is instantiated with some arguments and the other object is not has to do with the constructor methods.

 The constructor of a class is a method that is called when an object is instantiated from the class, and its purpose is just to set up the object.
 In Python, the name of the constructor method is `__init__`.
 If the constructor takes no arguments, then the object will be instantiated with no arguments.